jdevfullstack-tutorials/frontend-backend-fullstack/README.md

-in the field of software development, we tend to work on abstraction by adding another layer just like the presentation.
-Even nowadays, there is the current trend of no-code & low-code software dev.
-It's all bytes being transferred to another machine in the end.
+in the field of software development, we tend to work on abstraction by adding another layer just like the image above.
+Even nowadays, there is the current trend of no-code & low-code software dev, so that would be another level of abstraction.

+But it's all bytes being
+transferred to another machine in the end.
 What we see is an outputted result not 0s and 1s (representation